ybotspawn/Keep-ULauncher/Readme.md

 If you're unsure the basic syntax is as follows:

-TRUE - Denotes that the note should be pinned
+TRUE - Denotes that the note should be pinned <br />
 COLOR - Indicates the color the note should be, the defualt is White.
-The available options are BLUE, RED, GREEN, BROWN, DARKBLUE, GRAY, ORANGE, PINK, PURPLE, TEAL, YELLOW.
+The available options are BLUE, RED, GREEN, BROWN, DARKBLUE, GRAY, ORANGE, PINK, PURPLE, TEAL, YELLOW. <br />
-TEXT - Indicates the following text will be placed into the body of your note TITLE - Indicates the following text will be placed as the title of your note
+TEXT - Indicates the following text will be placed into the body of your note <br />
+TITLE - Indicates the following text will be placed as the title of your note <br />

 Example: